Why oven temperature matters

 You can adapt to an oven if it averages just a handful of degrees away from the correct temperature by turning it up or down a little.
 But if it's a larger gap – or the temperature fluctuates a lot during cooking – you could be in for some disappointing results.

 And it's not just built-in ovens you need to worry about.
 We've also found cookers which have ovens that struggle to maintain the right temperature.
-So it's worth checking our freestanding cooker reviews or range cooker reviews before you buy to ensure you get a model that cooks to perfection.
+So it's worth checking our or before you buy to ensure you get a model that cooks to perfection.

 How to make your bakes great

 There are many variables that can potentially affect the outcome of your bakes, from the ingredients you use to the temperature and humidity of your kitchen.
 Some things you can't control, but using an oven that accurately maintains the right temperature is a great starting point.
 Here are a few tips to stack the odds in your favour for results worthy of the Great British Bake Off.

 Don’t open the oven door – This can spell disaster for sensitive dishes such as soufflés, and delicate sponges don’t appreciate it either.
 Our reviews highlight which ovens have great visibility through the door, so you can keep an eye on your bakes without compromising their rise.